Tourette syndromeGilles de la Tourette syndrome; Tic disorders - Tourette syndrome

 The syndrome may be linked to problems in certain areas of the brain.
-It may have to do with chemical substances (dopamine, serotonin, and norepinephrine) that help nerve cells talk to one another.
+It may have to do with chemical substances (dopamine, serotonin, and norepinephrine) that help nerve cells signal one another.

 Tourette syndrome can be either severe or mild.
-About 10% of Americans have a mild tic disorder.
+Many people with very mild tics may not be aware of them and never seek medical help.
 Far fewer people have more severe forms of Tourette syndrome.
-Many people with very mild tics may not be aware of them and never seek medical help.

-The most common first symptom is a tic of the face, but other tics may follow.
+The most common first symptom is a tic of the face.
+Other tics may follow.
 A tic is a sudden, fast, repeated movement or sound.

-Symptoms of Tourette syndrome can range from tiny, minor movements (such as grunts, sniffling, or coughing) to constant movements and sounds that can't be controlled.
+Symptoms of Tourette syndrome can range from tiny, minor movements (such as grunts, sniffling, or coughing) to constant movements and sounds that cannot be controlled.

 - Arm thrusting